Lou Allen Counsellor MBACP, Registered, Accredited. Dip Supervision

 As a very experienced counsellor, I am skilled at building warm, safe, therapeutic relationships.
 I have a private practice providing a confidential, supportive counselling service to adults, couples, children, teenagers and families.
-I see clients at the Exeter Mind & Body Clinic just off Princesshay in Central Exeter and in Holcombe, near Teignmouth.
+I see clients at Studio One, just off Princesshay in Central Exeter and in Holcombe, near Dawlish.

 Reaching out for help can feel very challenging, whether you're looking for help for yourself, as a couple or family, or for your child.
 Please feel free to contact me by phone, text or email to arrange an informal, no obligation chat about the support you are looking for and I will get back to you as soon as I can.

 I receive referrals from individuals as well as other professionals such as Social Workers, Counsellors, Schools, Family Support Teams as well as Employee Assisted Programmes for workplace counselling.